den-materials/intro-mongoose/readme.md

 });
 ```

->Challenge: Create your own reminder project, but personalize the reminders to suit your own interests and errands.
+Feel free to personalize the reminders to suit your own interests and errands.

 Now run the seed file in order to add these default values to our Database, by typing ```node db/seed.js``` in the terminal.

 <!-- 11:15 5 minutes -->